uchicago-library/attachment-converter/doc/new_features.md

   GitHub issue
-- once every reviewer has either approved the PR or been unassigned from it, Matt will take care of merging the feature branch into =main= and re-assign developers to new issues
+- once every reviewer has either approved the PR or been unassigned from it, Matt will take care of merging the feature branch into `main` and re-assign developers to new issues

 ### Fast-Track Workflow

-Occasionally we'll be in a situation where we wanna fast track some feature branch for merging into =main=.
+Occasionally we'll be in a situation where we wanna fast track some feature branch for merging into `main`.
 If that happens, we'll follow the same workflow described above, with the difference that only one or two people will be assigned to the PR as reviewers, and the bar for merging the feature branch in will be more like: unless there's a